With summer coming to an end in Mount Pleasant, now is a great time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s dirty, you can freshen it by flowing water-down bleach through the tube to sanitize the line.
+Then take a look at your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s dirty, you can freshen it by pouring thinned bleach through the tube to sanitize the line.
 Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall